How to Apply

 In most cases, our students choose to apply to work with a specific supervisor after reading their supervisor profile.
 Please specify up to three supervisors on your application form, in order of preference if possible.

 You are strongly advised to contact your prospective supervisor(s) in advance of application to discuss potential projects or directions for research you may be able to take.
 This is to ensure that there is a good fit between the student and the lab and is considered an integral part of the admissions process.
 Please be aware that some supervisors receive a large number of enquiries from prospective students, so please allow time for a response and keep your message brief and to the point.
 Supervisor contact details can be found through clicking on their picture on the right hand side of the profile page or by searching for them using the people tab at the top.
+Please note that any conversations with potential supervisors are not part of the selection process.

 All applicants are to submit a personal statement with their application (this should be 500 words, roughly one page, in length).
 You should head the personal statement with the names of the supervisors to whom you are applying.
 The statement of purpose should cover your previous research experience, the personal qualities that you will bring to the research project and your motivation for pursuing research in the field(s) that you have selected.
 Please note that we are interested in your scientific background and motivation rather than personal experiences.